-Christmas in Madrid – the top 4 ways to celebrate the holiday season
+Christmas in Madrid – top 4 ways to celebrate the holidays

 Looking for the best ways to celebrate Christmas in Madrid?

 Well, you’re in the right place.

 The holiday season can be a lot of fun here in Madrid (and, I suspect) in other places in Spain.
 There are plenty of ways to eat, drink and be merry, whether your family is here or far away.

 Here you’ll discover some of the best holiday traditions…

 So you can celebrate Christmas like a local – a Spanish local!